coco2023/coco2023/README.md

 ⚡⚡⚡ **Updated version : Quick Mall version 2.0(In the Process)** ⚡⚡⚡

+Han's journey in the Ecommerce realm has been both technical and business.
+Basd on her previous E-commerce project experiences, Han has a Prodessional Insights on the Whole Life-Cycle for the Enterprise software development, and rich understanding of business models and product functionalities.
+Her aim is to deliver solutions that strike the right balance between technical prowess and user-centric design and improve the efficiency on both developing and communicating in a software developers team.

 <!--
 **coco2023/coco2023** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.